Photonic Exceptional Points in Holography and QCD: Introduction

 \section{Introduction}

-There are interesting connections between quantum computing and quantum chromodynamics (QCD) concepts which could be implemented in studying various problems in physics such as deriving the phase diagrams of QCD, confinement, strong CP problem, calculating hadron properties, testing string theory, quantum gravity or cosmological models in the lab, etc. Some of these connections have been studied in our previous works \cite{Ghodrati:2014spa,Ghodrati:2016tdy,Ghodrati:2017roz, Ghodrati:2018hss, Ghodrati:2019hnn,Zhou:2019jlh,Ghodrati:2019bzz,Ghodrati:2020vzm,Ghodrati:2021ozc,Ghodrati:2022kuk,Ghodrati:2022hbb,Ghodrati:2023uef, Ghodrati:2020mtx,Ghodrati:2016ggy,Ghodrati:2016vvf,Ghodrati:2022lnd}.
-For instance, the lattice gauge theories can be used to study the properties of QCD on quantum computers \cite{Ghodrati:2015rta} or on the other way, formulation of the problem for quantum simulations can lead to new perspectives for studying the quantum structure of gauge theories.
-Even from designing experimental setups for building quantum computers, one could gain further insights about the nature of quantum gauge theories.
-For instance, in \cite{Than:2024zaj}, using motional ancillae and gauge-invariant measurements, the first experimental study of $\text{SU}(2)$ and $\text{SU}(3)$ non-Abelian gauge theories with dynamical matter and at finite densities, on a “trapped-ion'' quantum computer has been demonstrated which could avoid the sign problem.
+There are interesting connections between quantum computing and quantum chromodynamics (QCD) concepts that could be implemented in studying various problems in physics such as deriving the phase diagrams of QCD, confinement, strong CP problem, calculating hadron properties, testing string theory in the lab, etc. For instance, the lattice gauge theories can be used to study the properties of QCD on quantum computers \cite{Ghodrati:2015rta} or on the other hand, formulation of the problem for quantum simulations can lead to new perspectives about the quantum structure of gauge theories.
+Similar other connections have been studied in \cite{Ghodrati:2014spa,Ghodrati:2016tdy,Ghodrati:2017roz, Ghodrati:2018hss, Ghodrati:2019hnn,Zhou:2019jlh,Ghodrati:2019bzz,Ghodrati:2020vzm,Ghodrati:2021ozc,Ghodrati:2022kuk,Ghodrati:2022hbb,Ghodrati:2023uef, Ghodrati:2020mtx,Ghodrati:2016ggy,Ghodrati:2016vvf,Ghodrati:2022lnd}.